-The Diesel engine can burn cleanly and run as quiet as many gasoline-powered engines.
+Todays diesel engine burns cleanly and run as quiet as many gasoline-powered engines.

-Today’s Diesel Engine still maintain the torque, power, and reliability diesel engines are known for.
+Today’s Diesel Engines still maintain the torque, power, and reliability diesel engines are known for.

 We will try to cover a wide range of information in our Diesel Engine Topics.

 Choose Your DannysEnginePortal.com Help Topic Below

 Here are some of the most common problems:

 Diesel trucks that sit in place for too long between uses tend to have issues with oil oxidation.
 This means air can get into the oil, which causes bubbles that can prevent proper lubrication.
 The oil still needs to be changed as soon as possible to avoid potential engine damage.

 Diesel engines always produce more smoke and exhaust than other vehicles.
 However, there are reasonable limits to what you should experience with the amount of exhaust and the black smoke.
 Black smoke will likely result in you receiving a clean air fine.
 The problem usually lies with the injector, injector pump, air filter or the turbocharger.